Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 If `sat` command is used to create the BOS session template, then please comment out the two lines marked SBPS and uncomment the above two lines marked CPS in `vcs/bootprep/compute-and-uan-bootprep.yaml` and then initiate the compute/UAN node boot.
 Please refer the section
-`Content Projection Service` in the publication HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray
+`Content Projection Service` in the publication: `HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray
-EX Systems (S-8063) for more details on DVS based boot content projection of `rootfs`/`PE` images.
+EX Systems (S-8063)` for more details on DVS based boot content projection of `rootfs`/`PE` images.

 **Note:**: Rest of the steps in [Steps to achieve SBPS](#steps-to-achieve-sbps) viz., Image Tagging, Monitor iSCSI metrics need to be skipped.